 At this point, small amounts of maltodextrin, a simple sugar derived from corn, wheat, rice or potatoes, is included as an additional energy source for the growing child.
 Stage 3 can be used from 10 months up through the third year.
 All Loulouka stages are nutrient-adjusted to provide the best nutrition for each stage.

 Both of these European baby formula companies follow European organic farming practices to provide the best quality milk for a growing infant.
-For parents who may be interested in prebiotics, both of these baby formula brands supply them in all three stages of their formula.
+For parents who may be interested in prebiotics, HiPP formula supplies them in all stages of their formula.

 Vegan parents are entitled to their dietary practices and beliefs.
 However, they must also be knowledgeable about nutrition in order to safely follow a vegan diet.
-The human baby presents a special nutritional problem for vegans, especially during the critical first year.
+It's important to make safe and healthy choices when it comes to your infant's diet.

 Vegan parents should always consult with their infant's pediatrician before choosing any kind of infant formula, vegan baby formula, or specialized diet for their baby.
-However, European organic baby formula does offer a unique, healthy, sustainable, caring choice for all parents, vegan or not.
+The world of European organic baby formula offers unique choices for healthy, environmentally sustainable, and animal welfare conscious baby formulas, that all caring parents can get on board with, vegan or not.